-We believe using restorative practices in the context of violence prevention can lead to a greater understanding of the impact that violence and violent actions (and their precursors like bullying) can have on other people.
+We believe using restorative approaches in the context of violence prevention can lead to a greater understanding of the impact that violence and violent actions (and their precursors like bullying) can have on other people.

 This in turn leads to a more permanent change in mind-set of those who have caused harm, and prevents future or further harms from taking place.

-Restorative practice is a way of working with conflict that puts the focus on repairing the harm that has been done.
+Taking a restorative approach is a way of working with conflict that puts the focus on repairing the harm that has been done.
 It is an approach to conflict resolution that includes all of the parties involved.

 It is a proactive way of working with people, not doing things to them, not doing things for them, and not being neglectful and doing nothing at all (Wachtel and McCold, 2001, p.117).